 Use of DNAME records: While wildcard DNAME records could point to something like “you-need-to-change-your-dns-config-see-collisions-dot-icann-dot-org.”, DNAME has only been well supported since around the year 2000, whereas loopback addresses have been well supported since around 1989.
 Also, “DNAME-based approaches don’t necessarily interrupt, negating the whole purpose of controlled interruption.
 The DNAME redirect to return NXDOMAIN means folks can continue on as they're currently doing.
 They won't notice anything so they won't fix it, defeating the purpose of the interruption.”

 The final report also added a new Section 3.3, “Collisions in Existing DNS Namespace”.
 To measure collisions within existing TLDs, JAS Global Advisors registered some SLDs and found that “these registrations immediately generated a surprising amount of traffic.”
 They noted that they used tools meant to aid people with “domain drop catching” and “squatting”.
 Domain drop catching is, in the parlance of the NCAP Phase 1 study, a re-registered name collision that is performed immediately after an expired domain becomes available, typically for malicious purposes.
 Squatting, which refers to someone registering a TLD to prevent someone else from registering it, is not a form of name collision and is outside the scope of the NCAP study.
-The volume of queries received immediately after registration indicate the tools may have access to feeds with data on queries to nonexistent domains, and take advantage of that data to intentionally cause name collisions and benefit from them.
+The volume of queries received immediately after registration indicated the tools may have had access to feeds with data on queries to nonexistent domains, and took advantage of that data to intentionally cause name collisions and benefit from them.

-SSAC Response to the Phase One Final Report
+SSAC Response to the Final Phase One Report

 Applicability: Duplicate name collisions, shortened name collisions, search list name collisions, re-registered name collisions

-The SSAC released SAC 066, their comment on the final Phase 1 report, on June 6, 2014.
-[97] The Recommendations from SAC 066 that differ from the recommendations in the final Phase 1 report and are applicable to the NCAP Phase 1 study are as follows (with recommendation text bolded and supporting text not bolded):
+The SSAC released SAC 066, their comment on the final phase one report, on June 6, 2014.
+[97] The Recommendations from SAC 066 that differed from the recommendations in the final phase one report and are applicable to the NCAP Phase 1 study are as follows (with recommendation text bolded and supporting text not bolded):

 “Instead of a single controlled interruption period, ICANN should introduce rolling interruption periods, broken by periods of normal operation, to allow affected end-user systems to continue to function during the 120-day test period with less risk of catastrophic business impact.
 Controlled interruption periods starting at 24 hours and eventually lengthening to 30 days would be separated by periods of at least 3 days, to allow users or system administrators to identify or develop and put in place solutions or workarounds.”